 The woman filed a suit against Lackawanna County health care professionals including the Wilkes-Barre General Hospital, OB-GYN Associates, Moses Taylor Hospital, and two additional doctors.
 She is suing because she was not treated with a standard of care necessary for a pregnant woman.
 Instead, it was found that the medical staff was reckless s in handling her situation which caused her son to be born with a hypoxic brain injury which resulted in her son on a breathing tube unable to walk or crawl.

-If you or a loved one have a feeling that you are not being treated with the right standard of care then you need to reach out to our Philadelphia medical malpractice attorney at Philadelphia’s the Weitz Firm.
+If you or a loved one have a feeling that you are not being treated with the right standard of care then you need to reach out to our legal malpractice lawyer in Philadelphia PA at Philadelphia’s The Weitz Firm, LLC.
 We specialize in Medical Malpractice.
 With over 25 years of litigation experience, we know how to get you results.
 Call 267-587-6240 or click here to start a conversation with our experienced legal staff today.